-- Urban location in one of the world's most exciting cities
+- London Met has an urban location in one of the world's most exciting cities

-- Focus on work experience and employability; shaping your career
+- They focus on work experience and employability; shaping your career

-- Help and support during your studies at London Metropolitan University
+- You receive help and support during your studies at London Metropolitan University

 - First-rate teaching at three campus facilities (Holloway, Aldgate, Moorgate)

 London Metropolitan University is the highest ranked university in the UK founded in or after the year 2000, according to the Times Higher Education Young University Rankings.

 A number of the courses have received 100% student satisfaction scores in the National Student Survey.